turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 ### Specification Adherence

 * **10 points**: The application consists of one page with all of the major functionality being provided by jQuery.
 There is no use of `format.js` in Rails.
-There is no use of unobstrusive JavaScript.
+All JavaScript must be unobstrusive.
 There are no front-end frameworks used in the application.
 No approach was taken that is counter to the spirit of the project and its learning goals.
 There are no features missing from above that make the application feel incomplete or hard to use.

 ### User Interface